 - OR Using the given filters: Featured, Popular, Newest, & Favorites

 There are thousands of free plugin and they all work differently.
-Some plugins provides you simple hacks and has no configuration settings to set whereas as some provides you with tons of options and features.
+Some plugins provide you simple hacks and has no configuration settings to set whereas some provide you with tons of options and features.

-Your website becomes inaccessible after the plugin is activated: This generally happens when plugin is coded with wrong functions, in this case you should access your website via cPanel, FTP or File Manager, visit your website’s Root directory -> wp-content directory -> plugins directory and then delete the errored plugin.
+Your website becomes inaccessible after the plugin is activated: This generally happens when the plugin is coded with wrong functions, in this case, you should access your website via cPanel, FTP or File Manager, visit your website’s root directory -> wp-content directory -> plugins directory and then delete the errored plugin.

 Plugin installation fails on your website: Plugin installation fails when the plugin is broken or lacks some required files, in-such case you should go for another plugin.